Kinji Fukasaku: Career

 In 2000, Battle Royale was released.
 The film received positive critical praise and became a major financial success, grossing ¥3.11 billion domestically.
-It became a cultural phenomenon, creating the battle royale genre, a fictional narrative genre and/or mode of entertainment in which a select group of people are instructed to kill each other off until there is a triumphant survivor.
-Near the end of his life, Fukasaku branched out into the world of video games by serving as the director of the Capcom/Sunsoft survival horror game Clock Tower 3 (2002).
+It became a cultural phenomenon, creating an entire genre of its own in which a select group of people are instructed to kill each other until there is a triumphant survivor.
+Near the end of his life, Fukasaku branched out into the world of video games and directed the survival horror game Clock Tower 3 (2002).

+Personal life

+Fukasaku met actress Sanae Nakahara when she starred in his film Wolves, Pigs and Men (1964).
+According to her, he gave her some acting instructions on the film's set, but otherwise hardly spoke to her; upon completing the film, he took what she described as a "furious approach" to wooing her with phone calls and letters.
+They married after three months of dating and had a son named Kenta (born 1972), who also became a filmmaker.
+Whenever Fukasaku directed other actresses, the media ran sensationalist stories of their marriage supposedly being in "crisis", which they both ignored.

+Death

-Fukasaku announced he had prostate cancer in September 2002.
-In late December 2002, shortly after filming began on Battle Royale II: Requiem, he was hospitalized when his condition worsened.
-Fukasaku died at a Tokyo hospital on 12 January 2003, aged 72.
-Having directed only a single scene, his son, Kenta took over the film.
+In September 2002, Fukasaku revealed that he had prostate cancer.
+In late December, shortly after filming began on Battle Royale II: Requiem, he was hospitalized.
+On 12 January 2003, at the age of 72, he died at a hospital in Tokyo.
+He had directed only a single scene of Battle Royale II at the time of his death; his son Kenta, who had co-written the screenplay, took over as director.